-There are several features of Ebay which make the market competitive – and perhaps close to the model of perfect competition.
+There are several features of eBay which make the market competitive – and perhaps close to the model of perfect competition.

 - Perfect Information.
 It is easy to search for iPads which are being sold.

 Selling my iPad on eBay proved quite successful.
 I received £379 for an iPad I bought for £429.
 I thought that is a pretty good price with only a small depreciation in the value.
 (25%)

 I was less enamoured to see eeBayclaiming £40 in fees, so in practice, I actually received £339.

 It seems to me surprising people are willing to spend so much on a second-hand iPad when they could easily spend an extra £60 and get it brand new.
 By listing on ebay in an open auction, it makes sure people spend the maximum they are willing to pay before it becomes more attractive to buy brand new.
 It is very competitive and so reduces consumer surplus.

 In one sense selling iPads on ebay is a very competitive market, which has led to good selling prices.
 This suggests an increase in economic welfare compared to pre-internet.

 Selling on ebay is relatively easy and I get a price close to original.
 If there was no internet, selling would have been harder work (to advertise) and the price would have been lower.

 Also, because we know we can sell things on ebay, it encourages us to buy goods, knowing if it isn’t so good, we can reclaim most of the cost selling on ebay.
 If there was no ebay, it may discourage certain purchases because people would fear being stuck with goods they couldn’t sell on.